sara-nl/singularity-course/run-singularity-cartesius.md

   ```

 * Submit a job using the --bind option
   Now lets say you need to submit tens of hundreds of jobs.
 Can you afford an overhead of copying the image everytime?
 Is there a better way?
-You can use a /scratch space that is shared by the worker nodes.
-It can be a temporary placeholder when you run your jobs.
+You can use a /scratch-shared space that is shared by the worker nodes.
+It can be a temporary placeholder for the images when you run your jobs.

   ```sh
   mkdir /scratch-shared/$USER/